Skip to content Skip to footer

 What did Jesus say about these two?
 “I tell you that this man [the tax collector], rather than the other, went home justified before God.
 For everyone who exalts himself will be humbled, and he who humbles himself will be exalted.”

 A judgmental spirit is a sure sign of SELF-righteousness, not godly righteousness.
-Paul counted all the self-righteousness he had earned as “garbage” – or as other translations put it more graphically, “dung” or “rubbish.”
+Paul counted all the self-righteousness he had earned as “rubbish” or, as another translation puts it more graphically, “dung.”
 He urges us to be honest.
-To admit that we have problems with sin, our flesh, and our attitudes.
+To admit that we have problems with sin, with our flesh, with our attitudes, and the only righteousness or good that dwells within us comes from Jesus.
+And the only work that really counts begins with our faith in Him.

-“People wrap themselves up in the flimsy garments of their own righteousness and then complain of the cold.” (unknown)
+The rest is rubbish!
+“People wrap themselves up in the flimsy garments of their own righteousness and then complain of the cold.” (unknown)F

 Pastor Ray Bentley